mlmstem/new_garden_01/README.md

 provide the compressed file of your webgl game build

-after the game hosting site has generated the url of the application, user will be able to access to the application by clicking the url
+after the game hosting site has generated an url, user will be able to access the application by clicking the url

 ## Features